🛫 The Great France Art Tour of 2017

 We watch movies.
 It’s a chance to watch something, not as a couple!
 Violent Jason Bourne movies, stupid super-hero movies, sexy vampires, for me these are the things that are best watched with your children, but not usually, with your life partner.
 I happily indulge in a movie I have been anticipating for awhile, the latest Wolverine movie: “Logan“.
 Although my reputation as the “non-exemplary English Major” plus my ability to recite the Green Lantern’s oath, is well-known, the truth is, I never read Marvel comics until I was an adult.

 I was much more fond of DC’s Superman, Batman, and yes, the Green Lantern, than of Marvel’s “X-Men”.
 The X-Men were difficult to follow, with their multitude of mutational powers and Marvel’s penchant for endlessly serialized stories.
-Heck, when I spent 12 cents, then 15 cents, and eventually 25 cents for a comic, .
-Not a soap opera of agonizing super-hero self-examination and drama that only moved the story along a smidge and compelled me to buy the next issue!
+Heck, when I spent 12 cents, then 15 cents, and eventually 25 cents for a comic, I wanted a story and an ending, not a soap opera of agonizing super-hero self-examination and drama that only moved the story along a smidge and compelled me to buy the next issue!
 Criminy.

 Nevertheless, as an adult, watching with my pre-teen son, I came to enjoy the X-Men, mostly because of the movies with Patrick Stewart as “Doctor Xavier”.
 I especially liked “the Wolverine” (portrayed by Hugh Jackman) with his Dorian Grey/vampire-tormented-by-immortality issues as seen in several confusing time-shifting films.
 So I was primed and ready for the new film, “Logan”.